-If you prefer to complete a paper application, you may download a copy here, or request a copy from the UWSP Admissions Office.
+If you prefer to complete a paper application, you may download a copy here, or request a copy from the UW System HELP Office (800-442-6459) or the UWSP Admissions Office.

 NOTE: A non-refundable application fee of \$50 is required if you are applying as a degree-seeking student to a UW System institution.
 The fee is not required if your last institution attended was a UW Colleges (freshman/sophomore) campus.
 If you are required to pay the fee, please include a check or money order for the appropriate amount (made payable to the University of Wisconsin) with your paper application form or follow the payment instructions for the electronic application.